Warning about fake purchase orders

 The EPP program is an industry leading practice of providing our vendors an opportunity to receive early payments on approved invoices in exchange for a small discount.
 The MTA has partnered with C2FO Inc., the EPP administrator for this initiative.
 The EPP provides many advantages to your organization and the MTA.
 There is no cost or obligation, and you can decide if you would like to participate at your earliest convenience.

-Below are some features of the Early Payment Program:
+Features of the Early Payment Program

 - Simplifies and provides easy account activation through the C2FO administrator.